UPES B.Tech Admissions 2026

 The decline in JEE Main 2025 registrations in the first week was considerably lower compared with the previous years, though it has grown faster till November 21, 2024.
 A reason for the lowest number of JEE Main 2025 registrations could be due to the long holidays during festivities, and changes in the number of categories by the NTA.

-As per the recent report, the total JEE Main 2025 registrations have reached 13 lakh till November 21, 2024.
+As per the recent report, total registrations in JEE Mains 2025 have reached 13 lakh till November 21, 2024.
 Candidates can also check the previous years' analysis of JEE Main registration trends of students' participation in the exam.
-As the registration procedure changes every year, It is important to know the number of students who register every year and how the trend changes every year.
+As the registration procedure changes every year, it is important to know the number of students who register every year and how the trend changes every year.
 Given below are the trends of JEE Main registration from past years.

 In 2025: Over 13.78 lakh candidates had registered for the examination, with 13 lakh candidates appearing for both Paper 1 and Paper 2.
 The attendance rate for this exam stood at 94.4%.